JuliaGNI/GeometricMachineLearning.jl/docs/src/outlook.md

 Symplectic autoencoders could be used for model reduction of higher-dimensional systems [fresca2022pod](@cite) as well as using them for treating systems that are more general than canonical Hamiltonian ones; these include port-Hamiltonian [van2014port](@cite) and metriplectic [morrison1986paradigm](@cite) systems.
 Structure-preserving model order reductions for such systems have been proposed [gruber2023energetically, moser2023structure, schulze2023structure, mamunuzzaman2022structure](@cite) but without using neural networks.
 In the appendix we sketch how symplectic autoencoders could be used for [structure-preserving model reduction of port-Hamiltonian systems](@ref "Using Symplectic Autoencoders for Port-Hamiltonian Systems").

 Structure-preserving transformers have shown great potential for learning dynamical systems, but their application should not be limited to that area.
-Structure-preserving machine learning techniques such as *Hamilton Monte Carlo* [duane1987hybrid](@cite) has been used in various fields such as image classification [cobb2021scaling](@cite) and inverse problems [fichtner2018hamiltonian](@cite) and we believe that the structure-preserving transformers introduced in this work can also find applications in these fields.
+Structure-preserving machine learning techniques such as *Hamilton Monte Carlo* [duane1987hybrid](@cite) has been used in various fields such as image classification [cobb2021scaling](@cite) and inverse problems [fichtner2018hamiltonian](@cite) and we believe that the structure-preserving transformers introduced in this work can also find applications in these fields, by replacing the activation function in the attention layers of a vision transformer for example.

-Lastly structure-preserving optimization is an exciting field, especially for neural networks.
+Lastly structure-preserving optimization is an exciting field, especially with regards to neural networks.
 The manifold optimizers introduced in this work can speed up neural network training significantly and are suitable for modern hardware (i.e. GPUs).
 They are however based on existing neural network optimizers such as Adam [kingma2014adam](@cite) and thus still lack a clear geometric interpretation.
 By utilizing a more geometric representation, as presented in this work, we hope to be able to find a differential equation describing Adam and other neural network optimizer, perhaps through a variational principle [wibisono2016variational, duruisseaux2022accelerated](@cite).
-One could also build on the existing optimization framework and use different retractions than the *geodesic retraction* and the *Cayley retraction* presented here; an example would be a *QR-based retraction* [sato2019cholesky, gao2024optimization](@cite).
+One could also build on the existing optimization framework and use retractions other than the *geodesic retraction* and the *Cayley retraction* [presented here](@ref "Retractions"); an example would be a *QR-based retraction* [sato2019cholesky, gao2024optimization](@cite).
 This will be left for future work.